Online communities are looking for a sense of relationship – not simply a place to share information.

-Our book study group started in August with about 15 people.
+Our first book-study group started in August with about 15 people.
 By October we were on our second book with nearly 40 people joining us on Zoom weekly.
 We open with a prayer or a poem, check in with everyone, then break into small groups of 4 to 5 for some in-depth discussion.

 We hear from participants that the most valuable thing about our weekly gatherings is the companionship – the chance to be with others of our own age and interests, to learn from others’ perspectives, and to listen to our souls as we give voice to what we have been thinking.
 We intentionally read authors who write about the spirituality of aging and put forth some provocative reflection/discussion questions.
-(See recommended books at It’s All About the Book.)
+(See recommended books at Reading List.)

 It beats driving in the dark to the church parish hall on Wednesday evening.
 We connect across many miles and several denominations.
 If one of us moves from Texas to California to be closer to her family, she doesn’t disconnect from the book group.